johnwick42in/versatus/README.md

 ```sh
 npx lasrctl test -b example-program -i example-program-inputs
 ```
- - if You see the below response, then we are doing until here
+ - if You see the below response, then we are doing good until here
     ![image](https://github.com/johnwick42in/versatus/assets/74258783/2c6d44d1-18e4-40b9-a321-362fd00d4b94)

    Now deploy